Shinleon/computationTree/README.md

 This then is used to make a parseList stuct defined in parserDef.h, that converts each item into a compNode struct (to be explained further down) and holds them in sequence.

 #### How the sequence of characters becomes a computable tree

+Methods in charToCompTranslation, convert this charnode linked list into a sequence of computationNodes that are placed into a parseList structure.

 The parseList for the example above would look like (using ' to surround variable name, nothing to surround floats, " to surround operators, and